-- "What can we do to make the meal more attractive?" - "What can we do to make the food taste better? - "What can we do to make the dining experience special?"
+- "What can we do to make the meal more attractive?" - "What can we do to make the food taste better?" - "What can we do to make the dining experience special?"

 And then follow through and make the changes to improve the residents' dining experience to provide a superior dining program.
-All these things will help to make the meal time magic for your residents.
+All these things will help to make the meal time magic and provide a superior dining experience for your residents.
+And your residents will thank you!